 There are two ways to work with terrains in Lumion:

-The editable part of the Lumion Terrain is a 2000x2000m square centered at 0,0,0.
-It is not possible to change the height or paint the landscape outside this area.
-The height of the terrain fades to 0m over the last 50m of the edges of the 2000x2000m square in order to blend in with the flat terrain outside the editable area.
+- The height of the Lumion Terrain fades to 0 meters across the last 50 meters of the edges of the 2000x2000 meter square in order to blend in with the flat terrain outside the editable area.

-2.1: You can import and export terrains as a greyscale Heightmap texture via the Load Terrain Map function:
+2.1: You can import and export terrains as a greyscale Terrain Map (also known as a Heightmap) via the Load Terrain Map function:

-2.2: If you want to import a Terrain Map (known as a Heightmap texture) from a 3rd party application, please use these guidelines to prepare the texture:
+2.2: If you want to import a Terrain Map (also known as a Heightmap) from a 3rd party application, please use these guidelines to prepare the texture:

-- The resolution of the Heightmap texture should be 1024x1024 pixels.
+- The resolution of the Terrain Map texture should be 1024x1024 pixels.
 The innermost 1000x1000 pixels are used for the 2000x2000m editable part of the terrain.
 The outermost 12 pixels along the edges are not used.
-Each pixel of the Heightmap texture corresponds to 2x2m on the editable part of the Lumion Terrain.
+Each pixel of the Terrain Map texture corresponds to 2x2m on the editable part of the Lumion Terrain.

 - The color black is equal to a terrain height of 0m and the color white is equal to a terrain height of 200m.
 Each greyscale step (from RGB = 0 to RGB = 255) is equal to a terrain height of 0.78125m.

 2.3: Visit the following page to learn more about Heightmaps: